cupid-ide/cupid/nuopcdocs/idea.rst

 so a simple file-based comparison will be sufficient.

 We also provide tools to help you check whether your cap is NUOPC-compliant.
+**NUOPC Compliance can be evaluated using a combination of two tools, the Component Explorer and the Compliance Checker, included in the ESMF/NUOPC software distribution.**
 More information is provided in the :ref:`runcapwithdriver` and :ref:`validatecap` sections.